joaoeduardogomes/joaoeduardogomes/README.md

 ### Junior Web Developer | Career Changer | Aspiring to Create Web Experiences

 <p>As a junior web developer with a background in translation, I'm excited to transition into the world of web development.
 My journey as a translator has ignited a passion for creative problem-solving and building engaging web experiences.</p>
 <p>I believe that learning is a lifelong journey, and as a junior web developer, I'm committed to refining my skills and embracing new challenges.
-I stay dedicated to staying at the forefront of web development technologies and best practices.</p>
+I am dedicated to remaining at the forefront of web development technologies and best practices..</p>

 <div style="display: flex" align="center">
  <!--